-The Company has not implemented any new corporate proposal during the financial year ended 31 March 2014.
-The Board will explore any other related business operations and credible investment opportunities to improve the Group's performance as well as enhance shareholder value.
+The Company has not implemented any new corporate proposal during the financial year ended 31 March 2015.
+However, the Board will continue to look into means to improve on the current operations and seek other related businesses and investment opportunities to improve the Group's performance.